ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.js.markdown

 ### Using AbstractIndexCreationTask

-AbstractIndexCreationTask let you avoid hard-coding index names in every query.
+`AbstractIndexCreationTask` lets you avoid hard-coding index names in every query.

 {NOTE We recommend creating and using indexes in this form due to its simplicity.
 There are many benefits and few disadvantages. /}